0xcf/xcfweb/README.md

 # xcfweb

-The website of the XCF, currently at ocf.io/xcf.
+A mirror of the website currently located at xcf.berkeley.edu